-Our partners range from large further education colleges with a broad mix of students and courses, to smaller specialist institutions with unique facilities.
-Colleges offer a uniquely different experience to larger university campuses.
-As a student you will benefit from a supportive learning environment in a small, friendly community.
-However, your course will be of the same high quality and standard as all university courses and your qualification will be awarded by Plymouth University.
+UPC Faculty partners range from large Further Education Colleges with a broad mix of students and courses, to smaller specialist institutions with unique facilities.
+Colleges offer an experience uniquely different to what can be found on large university campuses.
+As a student you will benefit from a supportive learning environment in a small friendly community.
+However your course will be of the same high quality and standard as all university courses and your qualification will be awarded by Plymouth University.

-Every student is automatically a member of UPSU
+Every UPC Faculty student is automatically a member of UPSU

 Our courses are designed in close collaboration with employers combining academic study with work-based learning to equip you for a job in your chosen industry.

-Many of our foundation degree graduates take advantage of the progression opportunities and go on to study for a related honours degree at Plymouth University, usually with just one further year of study (please note there is a progression application deadline of 15th January and places may be subject to availability).
+Many of our foundation degree graduates take advantage of the progression opportunities and go on to study for a related honours degree at Plymouth University, usually with just one further year of study (please note there is a progression application deadline and places may be subject to availability).